rails/webpacker/docs/troubleshooting.md

 ```

-## Invalid configuration object.
-Webpack has been initialised using a configuration object that does not match the API schema.
+## Invalid configuration object. webpack has been initialised using a configuration object that does not match the API schema.

 If you receive this error when running `$ ./bin/webpack-dev-server` ensure your configuration is correct; most likely the path to your "packs" folder is incorrect if you modified from the original "source_path" defined in `config/webpacker.yml`.